Restore and improve your

 Also, remember that regular checkups and professional cleanings are just as necessary to make sure you maintain your optimum oral health.

-Dental bridges, also known as fixed removable dentures, literally bridge the gap created by one or more missing teeth.
+Dental bridges are supported by natural teeth or implants and are known as fixed removable dentures that literally fill the gap created by one or more missing teeth.

 If you have lost a tooth/teeth, bridges can restore your smile, your ability to properly speak and chew and maintain your facial structure.
 Bridges can also prevent your remaining teeth from shifting out of position.